sivasamyk/graylog2-input-lumberjack/README.md

      ![Logstash-forwarder input configuration] (https://raw.githubusercontent.com/sivasamyk/graylog2-input-lumberjack/master/input-config.png)

 ### Create logstash-forwarder configuration file
-* Create logstash-forwarder configuration file

-{
-  "network": {
-    "servers": [ "<graylog-server-name>:5043" ],

-    # The path to your client ssl key (optional)
-    "ssl key": "lumberjack.key",

-    # The path to your trusted ssl CA file.
-This is used
-    # to authenticate your downstream server.
-    "ssl ca": "lumberjack.crt",
-    "timeout": 15
-  },

-  # The list of files configurations
-  "files": [
-    # An array of hashes.
-Each hash tells what paths to watch and
-    # what fields to annotate on events from those paths.
-    {
-      "paths": [

-      ]
-    }
-  ]
-}

 ### Start indexing the files
 * Launch logstash-frowarder with -config option